daveseah/rb2019-tennis/README.md

 #### Prerequisites to install

 Note: these instructions presume you are using a Unix-y system like Linux or MacOS.
 These instructions are tested on MacOS Mojave.
-You can run the game client/server on Windows 10 WSL and Windows 10 via scoop, but the serial port commands currently don't work.
+You *CAN* [run on Windows 10 WSL or via Scoop](/wiki/Installing-on-Windows), but the serial port commands currently don't work.

 You will need to have **NodeJS** and **Git** installed.
 To program the Arduino board, you'll need the **Arduino IDE** but the client/server will run without connected hardware.